MIA

 Step 3: The LCD

 The screen on the Pokemon Mini may be small, but it manages to pack a decent amount of features.
 Measuring at 96x64 pixels, the monochrome LCD is a rather strange beast.
 It sports a Program Rendering Chip (PRC) that uses a tiling system not unlike many other 2D systems such as the Game Boy or NES.
 Using the PRC, the handheld can draw maps of 8x8 tiles and separately draw 16x16 sprites.
 The PRC, however, essentially handles the task of plotting pixels to a framebuffer automatically.
 To game software, the PRC provides an easily accessible abstraction for putting things on the screen.
 The Pokemon Mini's LCD controller, a SED1565, can also be used draw individual pixels at arbitrary positions in the framebuffer by issuing specific commands.
-And if quicker raw access is needed, games can write to the framebuffer directly at the memory locations 0x1000 - 0x12FF, also known as GDDRAM.
-While many games just use the PRC and treat graphics like traditional 2D tile-based consoles, the Pokemon Mini is at its heart framebuffer-based.
-It's a somewhat odd mix to see, especially in a handheld of this era.
+And if quicker raw access is needed, games can write to the framebuffer directly at the memory locations 0x1000 - 0x12FF

 The PRC generates graphics in the following 3 stages: Map rendering, sprite rendering, and frame copying.
 For the first stage, the map is a background composed of 8x8 tiles.
 The size of the map can vary, with configurations of 12x16 tiles, 16x12 tiles, 24x8 tiles, and 24x16 tiles.
 As data, the map is nothing more than a large table filled with numbers that serve as Tile IDs.
 These IDs point to a specific tile that the PRC will then look up for drawing.
-If the first entry in the table is 0x0A, for example, the PRC will look for the graphical data belonging to the 11th tile.
-If the second entry in the table is 0x2F, the PRC will look for the graphical data belonging to the 46th tile.
-The process repeats until the PRC iterates over the entire table.
+If the first entry in the table is 0x0A

-A special hardware register called PRC_MAP contains a 21-bit address where the graphical data for the tiles starts.
+contains a 21-bit address where the graphical data for the tiles starts.
 The Pokemon Mini is fairly unique in comparison to the Game Boy, GBA, or even NDS in that the software can simply point to an ordinary area of ROM or RAM and have it automatically transformed into graphical output.
 On other Nintendo handhelds, data must first be transferred into very specific parts of VRAM.
 Of course, while it's possible to use Direct Memory Access or DMAs to copy data into VRAM as needed on the more powerful consoles, the Pokemon Mini's PRC makes it far easier to display something than any of them in my experience.

 The format of the tile data is very simple.
 Each 8x8 tile consists of 8 bytes.
 Each byte represents a vertical strip or a 1x8 sliver.
 The top pixel of the sliver is represented by the least significant bit, Bit 0.
 The bottom pixel of the sliver is represented by the most significant bit, Bit 7.
 If a bit is set to "0", the pixel is OFF.
 If a bit is set to "1", the pixel is ON.
 The PRC can invert black and white colors, however, switching ON pixels into OFF pixels and vice-versa.

-Two other hardware registers called PRC_SCROLL_X and PRC_SCROLL_Y scroll the map horizontally and vertically, respectively.
+scroll the map horizontally and vertically, respectively.
 The map can scroll in either of these directions for 127 pixels, at least until it hits the size limits of the map.
 If the scroll values extend past the map, the PRC clamps the position at the edge.
 As a result, there is no wraparound whatsoever.
 If the map rendering stage is enabled, a 96x64 segment is copied into the framebuffer, accounting for any scrolling.
 The framebuffer data has the exact same format as the map's tiles.

 The next stage is sprite rendering.
 Sprites, often called "objects" or OBJs among developers, are drawn over the map.
 Unlike other 2D rendering systems, the Pokemon Mini's PRC does not allow sprites to hide behind portions of the background.
 On the original Game Boy and Game Boy Color, sprites and background tiles could have different priority levels, thus one would draw on top of the other.
 No such functionality natively exists in the Pokemon Mini's PRC; sprites are always rendered above the map.
 However, cleverly editing the framebuffer directly could recreate the effect of hiding sprites, as could using other sprites to simulate a piece of the background.

 A total of 24 16x16 sprites are available to the software.
 Each sprite is governed by a set of attributes, a series of bytes in RAM called Sprite Attribute Blocks.
 These properties define where the sprite will be positioned, the Tile ID used for the sprite, horizontal and vertical flipping, color inversion, and whether or not the sprite is enabled.
-Sprite Attribute Blocks are all 4 bytes in length, and 24 of these entries occupy the memory region 0x1300 - 0x135F.
-Once these attributes are processed, the PRC knows exactly how to start rendering sprites.
+Sprite Attribute Blocks are all 4 bytes in length, and 24 of these entries occupy the memory region 0x1300 - 0x135F

-Sprites are drawn in reverse-order, starting at OBJ 23 and ending with OBJ 0.
+.
 Sprites can overlap one another, and in that case, the lower-numbered ones are drawn over higher-numbered ones.
 Their format is somewhat similar to the map tiles, but the Pokemon Mini uses a mask for each of the sprites 4 8x8 segments.
 The mask ultimately determines which parts of the sprite are opaque or transparent.
 Essentially, this decides whether a sprite's pixel, black or white, is drawn at all.
 Because sprites can represent non-rectangular graphics, some parts have to be transparent so that the background draws correctly behind it.
 When reading individual bits from the mask, the PRC uses a "0" to represent opaque pixels and a "1" to represent transparent ones.

 Each sprite uses 64 bytes of data for graphics: 32 for the masks, and 32 for the pixels themselves.
 The data itself follows particular order for mask bytes and data bytes.
 The sprite is divided into two 16x8 halves, top and bottom.
 First comes the top half's 16 mask bytes, then top half's 16 data bytes.
 After that come the 16 bytes for the lower half's mask and 16 bytes for the lower half's data.
 Like the map tiles, both the sprite's mask and data bytes are 1x8 slivers, with the least significant bit being the top-most pixel, and the most significant bit being the bottom-most pixel.
 Taken together they form a 16x16 sprite composed of black and white pixels, along with transparent parts that aren't shown.
-Like maps, the PRC uses a special 21-bit address to locate the start of sprite data, the hardware register PRC_SPR.
+Like maps, the PRC uses a special 21-bit address to locate the start of sprite data, the hardware register PRC_SPR

 This data is ultimately put into the framebuffer in GDDRAM.
 If parts of a sprite are offscreen, either through negative coordinates or coordinates that extend beyond the 96x64 frame (note: sprite X/Y positions range from -16 to 112), they are not drawn, and there is no wraparound.
 Once the map and sprites stages complete, the final phase, called frame copy, can now begin.
 Here, all the data in GDDRAM is translated into pixels, then pushed to the screen.
 It's important to note that while the Pokemon Mini's PRC technically operates at ~72Hz, the frame copy stage doesn't occur every time.
 Instead, the PRC can be configured to skip a certain amount of frames.
 When skipping 1 frame, the effective frame rate drops to ~36FPS.
 When skipping 2 frames, the effective frame rate drops to 24FPS.
 The PRC can even go as low as 6FPS by skipping a whopping 11 frames.
 There is currently no known way of forcing the PRC to draw at the full ~72Hz.